What will this policy do?

 Car Parking is important so vehicles can be stored safely where they don’t cause highway problems.
 Parking displacement and inappropriate car parking impacts on quality of place, causes nuisance and can hinder emergency services.
 However car parking is land hungry, can be unsightly, undermines the quality of place, and can discourage travel by sustainable modes.

-The Cambridge Local Plan 2018 currently includes a set of maximum car parking standards, which restrict parking particularly in the central areas.
-The South Cambridgeshire Local Plan 2018 includes indicative parking standards, that respond to the more rural nature of the area.
+The Cambridge 2018 currently includes a set of maximum car parking standards, which restrict parking particularly in the central areas.
+The South Cambridgeshire 2018 includes indicative parking standards, that respond to the more rural nature of the area.
 However, both plans acknowledge that a site by site design-led approach is needed with flexibility to respond to the local circumstances of each site.

-As part of the response to climate change the Local Plan needs to support sustainable travel.
-Significant transport improvements are planned to public transport and cycle routes in Greater Cambridge by the Greater Cambridge Partnership and Cambridgeshire and Peterborough Combined Authority.
+As part of the response to climate change the needs to support sustainable travel.
+Significant transport improvements are planned to public transport and cycle routes in by the Partnership and Cambridgeshire and Peterborough Combined Authority.

 When using maximum standards there is a tendency for them to become the default level, rather than respond to site specific circumstances.
 We are therefore proposing that we move to a more design-led approach, supported by indicative standards tailored to reflect different circumstances.
 These standards could be included within future design guidance or Supplementary Planning Documents.
 This would allow flexibility to adapt to changing patterns of car ownership and use through the plan period.